-In recent years, many companies have become aware that their shareholders have received unsolicited phone calls or correspondence concerning investment matters.
 These are typically from overseas-based ‘brokers’, working for firms that have become known as ‘boiler rooms’, who target shareholders, offering to sell them what often turn out to be worthless or high risk shares, or by offering investment opportunities to purchase newly-issued guaranteed income bonds.
 GSK has also recently seen an increased volume of scam calls to its shareholders involving offers to purchase GSK shares at a premium price, as part of a supposed takeover scheme.

 - If you have any concerns, report the matter to the FCA either by calling 0800 111 6768 or by using this online form

 Details of any share dealing facilities that GSK endorses will be included in company mailings.